 The Beginning of Jesus’ Ministry

 The Bible tells us that Jesus was a Jew who was born in Bethlehem of Judea (Matthew 2:1), and who grew up in Nazareth (Matthew 2:23).
 His parents on Earth were Mary and Joseph (Matthew 1:18).
 He also had brothers and sisters, and before his preaching ministry began, he worked as a carpenter (Mark 6:3).
-However, Jesus’ birth was unlike any other birth, because he was born of a virgin woman, who conceived him by the power of the Holy Spirit (Luke 1:31–35).
+However, Jesus’ birth was unlike any other birth, because he was born of the Virgin Mary, who conceived him miraculously by the power of the Holy Spirit (Luke 1:31–35).